claireecho/claireecho/README.md

 👩 Pronouns: she/her/hers
 💻 Favorite Tech: React, Typescript, Python, Node
 🌐 LinkedIn: https://www.linkedin.com/in/claire-e-cho
-🚦 Status: Searching for internships and grinding LeetCode
+🚦 Status: Locked in on school....
 <!--
 **claireecho/claireecho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.